Hiring a Software Development Company - 14 Dos & Don'ts

 Read More: Secure Software Development Lifecycle [Practical Guide]

-First of all - software ROI can be defined as an organization’s gain or benefit from implementing new software or technology.
+Software ROI can be defined as the organization’s gain or benefit from implementing new software or technology compared with the investment required to design, build, launch, operate, and maintain it.
 It can be calculated as:

-Start with an MVP: Starting with a minimum viable product allows you to focus on the core features of your product and help you save money on the software development cost.
-By focusing on the essential features, you can avoid spending money on unnecessary development costs while still having a useful product.
-Focusing on an MVP can also help you test the waters with a software development company, and not overcommit resources up front.
+Start with an MVP: Starting with a minimum viable product allows you to focus on the core features of your product and reduce software development cost.
+By focusing on the essential features, you avoid spending money on low-priority functionality while still launching something useful.
+Focusing on an MVP can also help you test the working relationship with a software development company before committing a larger budget.

-Lock the UI before development: Locking the UI before development helps ensure that all stakeholders are in agreement on the design and functionality of the software before any code is written.
-This reduces the amount of back-and-forth revisions and eliminates the need for costly changes down the line.
-It’s always cheaper and faster to make changes during the design stage!
-Spend the money up front for high quality UI/UX design and you’ll save money down the road!
+Lock the UI before development: Locking the UI before development helps ensure that stakeholders agree on the design, user flows, and functionality before code is written.
+This reduces revisions and prevents costly changes later.
+It is usually cheaper and faster to make changes during the design stage.
+Investing early in UI/UX design can reduce delivery churn later.

-Limit change requests: Limiting change requests from stakeholders throughout development can help save money by reducing the amount of time and resources needed to accommodate them.
-It also helps focus development efforts on the original goal, ensuring that the web app is completed on time and within budget.
-It’s all about knowing the plan up front and sticking to it throughout the software development process!
+Limit change requests: Limiting change requests from stakeholders throughout development reduces the time and resources needed to accommodate scope changes.
+It also keeps development focused on the original business goal, helping the web app stay on time and within budget.

 Read More: 10 Software ROI Factors You Should Measure & Improve.